Floresj4/cfn-ec2-processing/lambda/readme.md

 ##### `cfn-launch.py`

 Script to launch of Cloudformation using Python SDK (boto3).
-Contains entrypoint for local development testing and AWS Lambda event handler
+Contains entrypoint for local development testing and AWS Lambda event handler.

-- local development makes use of argparse.  `argparse -h` will detail program arguments.
-E.g.,

-    `py .\lambda\src\cfn_launch.py -h`

-    cfn_launch.py takes on positional argument required for the stack name during local development.
-E.g.,

-    `py .\lambda\src\cfn_launch.py my-stack-name`

-- The lambda_handler function is here as well.
-The lambda handler will use the S3 object event prefix as the stack name.
+The lambda execution environment requires to variables to identify the cloudformation template to use.

+- `CLOUDFORM_BUCKET`
+- `CLOUDFORM_KEY`

 ##### `cfn.py`